St Mary the Virgin, Thorpe Arnold

 Thorpe Arnold, just outside Melton Mowbray on the A607 to Grantham, has an ancient church with a nave dating from 800, and a very active, friendly and welcoming congregation.

-The church-owned Village Hall was refurbished beautifully and re-opened in the Spring of 2011 with wonderful facilities including a catering kitchen, sound system and wi-fi.
-(It is available for social and corporate hire - click here for booking information).
+The church-owned Village Hall was refurbished beautifully and re-opened in the Spring of 2011 with wonderful facilities including a catering kitchen, sound system and Wi-Fi.
+It is available for social and corporate hire.
+Click here for more information.
 There are regular coffee mornings in the hall as well.

-And for visitors intested in searching their ancestory, Mrs. Gillian Lane has been a wonderful resource with many historical documents on hand.
+And for visitors interested in searching their ancestry, Mrs Gillian Lane has been a wonderful resource with many historical documents on hand.

-The church is under the watchful eye of Joy Stribblehill and Catherine Shenton, Churchwardens, along with Terry Ide, Trish Linnet, Pat Skelton and Diana Hawken, Deputy Churchwardens.
-Read the Churchwardens Monthly Report to find out what has been going on in Thorpe Arnold.
+The church is under the watchful eye of Tricia Lynott and Catherine Shenton, Churchwardens.
+Read the Churchwardens' Monthly Report to find out what has been going on in Thorpe Arnold.